 His daughter attends the clubs on a regular basis, so is fully aware of the importance of how the clubs can assist and help with family life.

 Dave Palmer has over 30 years experience working with children with learning disabilities as Head Teacher of Manor Park and Fort Royal Schools.
 He is also Grandfather to a child who attends our Club in Poolbrook.

 John is a retired businessman who, after qualifying as a Chartered Accountant, spent his career in the construction and property industries.
-He and his wife moved to Malvern from East Anglia in 2018 and now live nearer to two of their three daughters and their families.
 The reduction in his business commitments has allowed John to offer his time and experience to the third sector.
 He is also a Trustee of The Bumblebee Children’s Charity.

 Clive is a Chartered Accountant who currently works for Worcester University.